The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 6.931471805599453

-Next, generate many samples with size 10 and check whether the sample mean is an unbiased estimator of the actual mean.
+Next, generate many samples with size 10 and check whether the sample mean is an unbiased estimator of the population mean.

-Finally, check whether the sample median is an unbiased estimator of the actual median.
+Finally, check whether the sample median is an unbiased estimator of the population median.

 In Section xxx we tested a biased estimator of variance and showed that it is, in fact, biased.
 And we showed that the unbiased estimator is unbiased.
 Now let’s try standard deviation.